sootsim record

 • gif via gifenc on sampled frames

-• --frames N dumps N evenly spaced png frames to a directory — handy when you only need a few snapshots from a session (e.g. for handoff, regression reports, or diffing)
+• --frames N dumps N evenly spaced png frames to a directory — handy when you only need a few snapshots from a sim (e.g. for handoff, regression reports, or diffing)

 Format is inferred from --output’s extension, or pass --format.
 For step-by-step evidence around a bug, pair it with debug snapshot rather than trying to infer state from the video alone.